manojkumarbtech/regression-model-web-app/readme.md

-If you have ever watched a bit of English Premier League you might have seen their data zone where many stats such as total distance run, pressure, shots on target, passes, and xG. xG is short for expected goals.
+If you have ever watched a bit of English Premier League you might have seen their data zone where many stats such as total distance run, pressure, shots on target, passes, and xG are shown. xG is short for expected goals.

 So this project aims to similarly find the xSixers of a batsman, xWickets